hfinkel/lfort/docs/DriverInternals.rst

 -------------------------------

-For those familiar with the gcc driver, this section provides a brief overview of how things from the gcc driver map to the clang driver.
+For those familiar with the gcc driver, this section provides a brief overview of how things from the gcc driver map to the lfort driver.

 -  **Driver Driver**

-   The driver driver is fully integrated into the clang driver.
+   The driver driver is fully integrated into the lfort driver.
 The driver simply constructs additional Actions to bind the architecture during the *Pipeline* phase.
 The tool chain specific argument translation is responsible for handling ``-Xarch_``.